Takahashi FOA-60Q Review

 The sliding dewshield has a large thumbscrew to secure it and runs easily, locks with a satisfying thunk.
 It’s a generous length and has some micro-ridge baffles at the front – another little premium feature.

 Inserting the extender changes the optical character; the physical character too.
-The FOA-60Q is quite a bit longer than other Takahashi 60s, at 540mm from the 2” VB (the 1.25” insert adds another few cm) with the sliding hood retracted, 600mm with the hood extended.
+The FOA-60Q is quite a bit longer than other Takahashi 60s: 540mm long from the 2” visual back (the 1.25” insert adds another few cm) and with the sliding hood retracted.
+Extending the dewshield takes it to 600mm in length.

 For a 60mm, it’s quite heavy too at ~2.4Kg including the clamshell.
 The FOA-60Q is almost as heavy as an FC-100DC, heavier than the FC-76DC.
 By comparison, the old FC-60 was just 1.5Kg incl. its ring.